 He’s also become an expert disappearing artist.

-Meat-and-Potatoes-Guys have started referring to this habit as “Where’s Caldo?” (after the “Where’s Waldo” books)
+Chris and I have started referring to this habit as “Where’s Caldo?” (after the “Where’s Waldo” books)

 Not too long ago, we all went on a short hike…

 …Only later did I notice that Cal snuck into some of my snapshots of the hike without my noticing.